leungwensen/pastry/README.md

 you can get pieces of it like this:

     $ cd /path/to/pastry
-    $ ./bin/js/concat.js -f array,json -t /path/to/target-file.js -m
+    $ ./bin/js/concat.js -f core,json -t /path/to/target-file.js -m

-and then you will have a piece of pastry with array and json functions only! good for health, isn't it?
+and then you will have a piece of pastry with core and json functions only! good for health, isn't it?

 to know a little bit more about the DIY thing, just: